MModding/mmodding.github.io/docs/documentation/library/0.0.1-alpha/introduction.markdown

 }
 ```

-<div class="notification is-warning">Warning: Do not put this in your buildscript section!</div>
+<div class="notification is-warning is-dark">Warning: Do not put this in your buildscript section!</div>